AndresMpa/babylon/doc/bd/ORM.md

 why Sequelize suggests not to use sync() method, this method run Migrations when we start the service so it is okay for development mode, but it's a bad idea on production this is quite dangerous

+## Relactions

+ORMs allows you to trigger relations between tables, in Sequelize this can be done really easy, there are some methods to do it, those create a link between code and RDMS, to trigger those relations while creating, searching or updating tables

+### One to One relations

+To handle this kind of relations we use 2 methods, belongsTo() & hasOne();
+belongsTo is used to make relations from the table invokes it to some other table (Primary key owner), while hasOne handle foreign keys.
+Onces the relation is on the RDMS, we can use "include", which is a parameter to tell sequelize to remember to bring us data from those relations on that table (include is an array passed on a json inside the queries)